 I am a geotechnical engineer, specialised in environmental geotechnics and the development of ground-related solutions to foster renewable energy development.
-I have mainly worked on foundations for offshore wind or wave renewable energy devices, but also on geotechnical aspects of shallow geothermal energy or pumped-storage hydroelectricity.
+I have worked on silent piling technologies or new anchoring solutions for offshore wind turbines or wave energy converters.
+I have also numerically modelled shallow geothermal energy boreholes and caverns used for pumped-storage hydroelectricity.

 I particularly enjoy transdisciplinary collaborations, for instance combining anchor geotechnical aspects, fluid dynamics and structural dynamics to simulate an entire floating wind turbine system.
 I have worked with several companies to develop new anchors for floating devices, embedded in rock or sand.